razilsh/NoteIt/README.md

 A simple note taking application

 # TODO
-- Support for edit and delete.
+- [x] Support for edit and delete.
+- [ ] Add search functionality
-- Support for local and remote backup.
+- [ ] Support for local and remote backup.